 - HABA Walk Along Tool Cart

-We discovered this gem of a push walker by accident while reviewing other push walkers.
-We think that this push walker gets overlooked a lot because of its price as it is probably the most expensive walker on our list here.
+We discovered this gem of a push along walker by accident while reviewing other push carts.
+We think that this push toy gets overlooked a lot because of its price as it is probably the most expensive walker on our list here.

 However, if price is not a concern for you, do give serious consideration to this push walker.
 Not only is it the tallest walker that we have found so far which makes it suitable for taller children, but your child can also use it for longer without having to bend down.
 It also has a decent weight of 10 pounds.
 On top of this, the resistance for the wheels is adjustable, which is not a common feature for most other walkers.
 Huge plus!